LennartBra/NN-and-CNN-from-Scratch/README.md

 If you want to take a look at a class diagram which gives you more information on the implementation, take a look at the class diagrams directory in the repository.
 You can find more detailed class diagrams there.

 ### Documentation
 For this project I didn´t make a documentation with a program like Doxygen or Sphinx.
 But I have made many commentaries throughout the whole code.
-That means that you will find commentaries in the code which explain the functions, classes and variables I have used.
+That means that you can find commentaries in the code which explain the functions, classes and variables I have written.

+### Tuneable Hyperparamters
+If you want to apply machine learning to a task, you can choose between the following hyperparamters.
+Neural Network (Multilayer Perceptron):
+-

 ## Code Examples
 In this section you can find two code examples.
 In the first code example I trained a Multilayer Perceptron and in the second example I trained a simple Convolutional Neural Network.